invitecomm/asterisk-ivr/docs/readthedocs.rst

 Read the Docs isn't just another site to post documentation.
 It supports various markup languages, which just provides flexibility.

-The real **power** of Read the Docs is the ability to generate documentation from the docstrings contained within the code.  *The only problem is HOW TO generate this documentation, isn't documented well.*
+The real **power** of Read the Docs is the ability to generate documentation from the docstrings contained within your code.  *The only problem is how to generate this documentation, isn't documented well.*

 Banging on the Keyboard
 ##################

+Getting it working, getting Read the Docs to generate documentation using the docstrings was a frustrating experience.
+Lot's of *Banging on the Keyboard*, trying different things, and making changes all over the place.

+Installing ``sphinx`` locally and running ``sphinx-quickstart`` **may** have been the solution.  *..or helped get closer to making documentation with the ``docstrings``.

 Importing Python Docstrings
 *************